-Gudmund Bernitz and Anna Papadopoulou are lawyers at HFW.
+Gudmund Bernitz is a partner at HFW.

 i Commercial terms

 The commercial terms in a loan agreement include the tenor of the loan (i.e., the term of repayment) and, closely related to the tenor, the repayment schedule of the loan (including the distribution of the repayments - for example, whether the loan is amortised and the size of any balloon repayment at the end of the term of the loan).